EnioSousa/cpp-template-project/README.md

 # Cpp-template-project

-Template structure for a c++ project with cmake and unity tests
+Template structure for a c++ project with cmake and googletests

 # Why this exists?